Kira Yoshinaka

 Kira Yoshinaka (吉良 義央) (October 5, 1641 – January 30, 1703) was a Japanese kōke (master of ceremonies).
 His court title was Kōzuke no suke (上野介).
 He is famous as the adversary of Asano Naganori in the events of the forty-seven rōnin.
-Although his name (義央) has been long pronounced as "Yoshinaka" especially in dramas and novels, Ekisui Rembeiroku (易水連袂録), written by an anonymous contemporary in 1703, recorded that his name was "Yoshihisa".
+Although his name (義央) has been long read as "Yoshinaka" especially in dramas and novels, Ekisui Rembeiroku (易水連袂録), written by an anonymous contemporary in 1703, recorded that his name was "Yoshihisa".

 Life

 Family and early life

 Born in 1641, he was the eldest son of Kira Yoshifuyu of the Kira clan.
 His mother was a member of the high-ranking Sakai clan.
 On the death of his father in 1668, Kira became the 17th head of the household, inheriting lands evaluated at 4,200 koku.
 His wife was from the Uesugi clan, and his eldest son was adopted by Uesugi Tsunakatsu, the head of the Dewa Yonezawa han, taking the name Tsunanori.
 Kira named his second son as his heir, but when that son died, he adopted Tsunanori's second son, strengthening the connection between the Kira clan and the Uesugi.